cllckn/database-management-systems/module4/README.md

 SELECT "CompanyName", "ContactName" INTO "Backup" FROM "customers";
 ```

 ## **INSERT**

+---
+**Data integrity constraints are enforced when insert, update, and delete statements are executed.
+If a data integrity violation occurs,
+the operation is aborted, ensuring that data remains consistent and accurate.**
+---

 Add new records to a table.
 - **Data integrity constraints** are enforced during the insertion process.